itamargol/EarlyStoppingByMetric/README.md

 ```

-**How long would you like to wait before earlystopping initiation:**
+**How long would you like to wait before earlystopping initiation?**

 ``` python

 ESBM = EarlyStoppingByMetric(... , patience = 10 , ...)
 ```

-**How many iterations to perform while looking for your best classification threshold**
+**How many iterations to perform while looking for your best classification threshold?**

 ``` python